avi-perl/Parsel-Selector-API/README.md

 ---
 ## Whats Next?
 This project is under development still, but the code as it stands is a working POC.
-Future plans include including the files needed to host on Heroku, hosting a copy on heroku for people to use, and creating a React front end as a GUI for this project.
+Future plans include lots more documentation, tests perhaps, and a react frontend so this is useable from a GUI.